negusoft/holoaccent/README.md

 Android library project to customize the Holo theme with a custom accent color.

-It currently supports Android 3.0+ projects (for the moment).
+It currently supports Android 4.0+ projects (minSdkVersion="14").
 Each theme defined in the project corresponds to a default android theme:
 - Theme.Holo > Theme.HoloAccent
 - Theme.Holo.Light > Theme.HoloAccent.Light
 - Theme.Holo.Light.DarkActionBar > Theme.HoloAccent.Light.DarkActionBar